mikeizbicki/cmc-csci143/topic_00_unix/README.md

 1. (Optional) Watch a short video where the creators of UNIX Ken Thompson and Dennis Ritchie explain the UNIX philosophy <https://www.youtube.com/watch?v=JoVQTPbD6UY>

 **Instructions:**

-If you don't yet have access to the lambda server, let me know and we'll get that resolved.

-Labs will generally be posted as [git submodules](https://www.atlassian.com/git/tutorials/git-submodule) in each topic folder.
-This week there are three submodules:

 1. First, visit the [lab-messages](https://github.com/mikeizbicki/messages) repo and complete the instructions in the README.